Ah, St. Patrick's Day…green beer, drunken crowds and being pinched. Sounds fun, huh?

 Serve with extra dipping sauce on the side.

 These flavors all come together perfectly.
 Salty corned beef, spicy and tangy coleslaw, and slightly bitter but creamy Guinness sauce…it just works.
-It’s a nice change from a standard corned beef sandwich and would be a fun St. Patty’s Day party food.
+It’s a nice change from a standard corned beef sandwich and would be a fun St. Paddy’s Day party food.

 This shop has been compensated as part of a social shopper insights study for Collective Bias #CBias.
 All opinions are my own.
 Recipe created for Smart & Final #sfsmarties.